-No snowy plover surveys were conducted prior to the 2017 extraction operations because the operations were conducted outside of the established plover breeding season.
+No snowy plover surveys were conducted prior to the 2018 extraction operations because the operations were conducted outside of the established plover breeding season.
+2017 was also a year in which operations occurred outside the season and no surveys were conducted.

-In 2016, pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations.
+2016 was the most recent season in which pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations.
 No snowy plovers were detected.
 Although methods have not been consistent over all years, the 2016 surveys marked more than 13 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results for snowy plovers.